pryv/dev-site/Activity.md

 ### GET `/channels`

-Gets the activity channels accessible with the given token.
+Gets the activity channels accessible with the given token (and that are not in the trash).

 #### Response (JSON)